Filing an income tax return for natural persons via the electronic assistant on MyGuichet.lu

 Deadlines

-The personal income tax return must be submitted by 31 December of the year following the tax year in question at the latest, while respecting the specific deadlines of the letters received from the various ACD departments.
+Regardless of how you file your tax return (electronically or by post), you must submit it by 31 December of the year following the tax year in question at the latest.

 Taxpayers who refuse to file their tax return will force the tax office to determine the tax liability using the estimated assessment procedure (taxation d'office par voie d'estimation).